Capstone-CC25-CF260-CoffeMatch/CoffeMatch/README.md

 [Dataset](https://www.kaggle.com/datasets/schemersays/food-recommendation-system)

 ## HOW TO RECOMMEND
-The Machine Learning model can recommend the user with the nearest similarity of their favourite food.
+The machine learning model can recommend the user the food with the closest similarity when they click on a menu item.

 ## Model Accuracy and Loss
 Train and Val MAE and Train and Val Loss